Welcome to the Beautiful Parks of IGH!

 Inver Grove Heights Parks and Recreation oversees and maintains 27 parks covering 677 acres and Inver Wood Golf Course with 239 acres.
 We strive to keep our parks clean and safe for our community and visitors to enjoy.
 Our goal is to make it possible for everyone including persons of all abilities and disabilities to take advantage of the park system and their offerings.
 We also strive to improve and grow our parks and their amenities to meet the needs of our community.
 Below is a list of current projects happening in your parks.

-Northwest Area Park Planning
+New Northwest Area Park Under Development

 The City of Inver Grove Heights is developing a new neighborhood park in the Northwest Area of the City, to serve existing and incoming residents to this area.
 The new park will be approximately 8 acres in area and located between Argenta Court and Argenta Trail, north of Highway 55.
 The need for a neighborhood park to serve this area was identified through the City’s 2040 Comprehensive Planning effort.